ryannealsmith/prod_features_gui/README.md

 - Set target dates for product variants
 - Link product features to product variants
 - Integrated with Readiness Matrix and Roadmap filtering
+- **Export to Markdown**: Generate comprehensive documentation with dependencies, TRL dates, cross-references, and roadmap snapshot ⭐ NEW

 ### 3. **Product Features Management**
 - View, add, edit, and delete product features